xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 ## 3.4 Recognition of Tokens

-In the previous section we learned how to express patterns using regular expres­sions.
+In the previous section we learned how to express patterns using regular expressions.
 Now, we must study how to take the patterns for all the needed tokens and build a piece of code that examines the input string and finds a prefix that is a lexeme matching one of the patterns.
 Our discussion will make use of the following running example.

 $$
 \begin{array}{rcl}